guillermorodriguezsanchez/basic_microservices/README.md

 ### The three services are:

 - Service A: Acts as the entry point for the application and is responsible for calling services B and C to obtain the current time.
-- Service B: Returns the current time in UTC format.
+- Service B: Returns an error.
 - Service C: Returns the current time in local time zone format.

 ## Technologies Used